A GUIDE TO ONE DAY IN MANILA

 So, what did I do during my day out?

-How to See the Best of Manila in One Day
+A Guide to the Best of Manila in One day

 Manila has a unique combination of Filipino, Spanish, Chinese and American heritage.
 It’s the most densely populated city in the world.
 Despite its crazy traffic, Manila has enough to offer visitors to easily fill a day of exploring.